 What’s next: State officials have not said formally how the 19th century abortion ban will be enforced.
 Abortion is addressed in numerous statutes in West Virginia state code, including the 20-week ban passed in 2015 that acknowledges the right to abortion access in the state.
 State Senate President Craig Blair and Speaker of the House Roger Hanshaw, both Republicans, said legislative attorneys are reviewing each statute on the books “to determine how they apply” in light of the high court’s decision.
 No lawmakers have commented on whether they intend to outlaw medication abortion.
 The governor has said he will not hesitate to call the Legislature into a special session if the state’s abortion law needs to be clarified.
 Quinonez said while her clinic is not currently performing abortions, it will remain open to continue to provide reproductive care, such as birth control and diagnosis, and to treat sexually transmitted diseases.
 She said the clinic will help women travel to other states for abortions through its abortion fund.

-Political control: Wisconsin has a legislature controlled by Republicans who want to ban or restrict access to abortions but a Democratic governor who supports access and is up for reelection this year.
+Political control: Wisconsin’s Legislature is controlled by Republicans who want to ban or restrict access to abortions, but the Democratic governor supports access and is up for reelection this year.

 Background: Wisconsin has allowed most abortions until the 22nd week of pregnancy to save the health or life of the mother.
 A woman seeking an abortion must meet with a counselor and doctor before obtaining an abortion and wait at least 24 hours before having it done.
 Anyone under age 18 must have an adult relative over age 25 with them to obtain an abortion.